-Q: Will my tuition be refunded or discounted for the spring semester?
+Q: Will my tuition be refunded or discounted if I am attending completely remote?
 What about activity and/or student fees?

 A: Our goal is to ensure academic instruction continues throughout the semester.
-Because instruction has continued, tuition and applicable fees will not be refunded.
+Because instruction has continued, tuition will not be refunded.
 However, students who are completely remote will not be charged an activity fee for that semester.

-Q: Have room and board costs been prorated for spring 2020?
+Q: Were room and board costs prorated for spring 2020?

 Q: Were students who graduated or applied to graduate charged a graduation fee?